 [Meaning: There is neither Dissolution nor Creation.
 There is neither bondage nor any seeker for freedom.
 There is neither any one wishing for salvation nor any one who achieved it.
 This is the absolute Truth.]

-Shankara revived the and expatiated on this Truth in the 8th century CE.
+Shankara revived the concept and expatiated on this Truth in the 8th century CE.
 However, it has been the toughest part of Advaita philosophy difficult to swallow for many.
 Perchance for that reason, Abhinava Gupta in the 10th century, Ramanuja in the 11th century, Madhwa in the 13th century and Chaitanya Prabhu in the 15th Cent, who though studied Shankara’s expositions, deviated from Advaita and propounded their own softer interpretations of the Upanishadic truth.

 Consistent with the “Doctrine of nothing is ever born,” (i.e. ajAti vAda), a few Upanishads do not talk about creation and directly teach about brahman, the Truth.
 While this direct method of teaching may suit the most ripened and ready seekers (uttama adhikAri-s), the slow and intermediate type of seekers find the method to be unintelligible to them.
 Out of compassion for such seekers (the manda and madhyama adhikAri-s), a number of Upanishads adopt the “device” of superimposing an imaginary creation on the Reality of What-IS so that the seeker, who thinks that s/he is born into a pre-existing creation, feels comfortable with the teaching, and later when the student matures enough in his understanding, rescind the superimposed creation.
 This method of teaching is known as the Model of “Superimposition and Sublation” (adhyAropa and apavAda).
 Accordingly, if one reads the initial parts of the Upanishads, it does appear as though they are speaking about the creation to have taken place.
 It requires patience and perseverance on the part of the committed seeker to plough deeper and longer into the Upanishad so that the true message of its teaching, imparting the Oneness of the individual and brahman (jIva brahmaikya), becomes evident.